TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 ## Key processing elements

+### Installation

+### Global Initialisation

+Once a uibuilder node is added to any flow, the uibuilder module will be initialised on Node-RED startup.

+Everything in the `module.exports` function is run at this point.
+That creates all of the uibuilder "global" variables, functions and API's.

+### Instance Initialisation

+Each instance of uibuilder is initialised when flows start.

+The global function `nodeGo` is called for each instance.
+It

 ### Adding staticServer paths for vendor packages

 Call uiblib.updVendorPaths.
 This calls uiblib.addPackage for each found package. addPackage attempts to create a staticServer path.